Texas Medicaid Income Limits

 Medicaid for the Elderly and People with Disabilities (MEPD) uses income and asset tests.
 For most MEPD categories, the income limit is approximately 100% FPL ($1,330/month for an individual, as of March 2026).
 However, certain disregards and deductions apply — for example, the standard $20 monthly disregard and earned income deductions for working disabled individuals.

 For long-term care Medicaid (nursing facility coverage), income rules differ from community-based MEPD.
-Texas uses an income cap: applicants with monthly income above the special income limit for nursing facility care (approximately $2,829/month for an individual in 2026, or 300% of the SSI federal benefit rate) may still qualify by establishing a Qualified Income Trust (also called a Miller Trust).
+Texas uses an income cap: applicants with monthly income above the special income limit for nursing facility care (approximately $2,982/month for an individual in 2026, or 300% of the SSI federal benefit rate) may still qualify by establishing a Qualified Income Trust (also called a Miller Trust).
 This must be done with an attorney's help before the application is submitted.

 Asset limits for MEPD: $2,000 for a single individual, $3,000 for a married couple (where both apply).
 The primary home, one vehicle, and certain personal and burial property are excluded.
-A spouse remaining at home may protect additional assets under the Spousal Impoverishment protections of the Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985 — currently up to approximately $157,920 (2026 CSRA limit, per CMS).
+A spouse remaining at home may protect additional assets under the Spousal Impoverishment protections of the Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985 — currently up to approximately $162,660 (2026 CSRA limit, per CMS).

 Medicaid Buy-In programs for working people with disabilities

-Texas offers two buy-in programs for people with disabilities who work or whose income exceeds standard MEPD limits:
+Texas offers two buy-in programs for people with disabilities who work or whose income exceeds standard MEPD limits.

-Covers adults with disabilities whose income is at or below 250% FPL ($3,325/month for an individual in 2026, per HHSC Bulletin 26-04).
+• Medicaid Buy-In (MBI) — for working adults with disabilities: Covers adults with disabilities whose income is at or below 250% FPL ($3,325/month for an individual in 2026, per HHSC Bulletin 26-04).
 A monthly premium based on income applies.
 Disability must be documented and meet MEPD standards.

-For families of children with disabilities who earn too much for standard Children's Medicaid or CHIP.
+• Medicaid Buy-In for Children (MBIC): For families of children with disabilities who earn too much for standard Children's Medicaid or CHIP.
 Income limit is 150% FPL based on family size (e.g., $4,125/month for a family of four in 2026, per HHSC Bulletin 26-04).
 A monthly payment applies based on income.

 For children, pregnant women, and parents, Texas uses Modified Adjusted Gross Income (MAGI) methodology — the same approach used for ACA marketplace coverage.
 MAGI is based on federal tax filing rules.